gateway-fm/public-docs/docs/cdk-erigon/configuration-options.md

 ### Validium Mode

-[Validium](https://wiki.polygon.technology/docs/cdk/validium-vs-rollup/) is the primary mode of operation for CDK-Erigon, offering optimal cost and performance with strong security guarantees.
+[Validium](https://wiki.polygon.technology/docs/cdk/validium-vs-rollup/) is the primary mode of operation for cdk-erigon, offering optimal cost and performance with strong security guarantees.

 In Validium mode, transaction data is kept off-chain while state validity is proven on-chain through zero-knowledge proofs.
 This significantly reduces gas costs compared to rollups while maintaining security.